Cnasboll/HLF25-2/v04/README.md

     ConflictResolver<T>? conflictResolver,
   )
 ```
-which really was the main focus of this assigment for me, roughly 95% of the time spent.
+which really was the main focus of this assigment for the author(s), roughly 95% of the time spent, and the bulk of the remaining time on _SHQL™_.

 Whenever the _Online_ _Search_ encounters _Heroes_ with conflicting _Height_ or _Weight_ information, the user is given the choice of which system of units to use: